 This is the wake of our progress.

-On October 16, 2021, Luminato Festival Toronto will unveil Edward Burtynsky’s Encountering In the Wake of Progress – a fully choreographed blend of photographs and film, including new and never-before-seen works, by world-renowned Canadian photographer Edward Burtynsky.
+Luminato Festival Toronto has unveiled Edward Burtynsky’s Encountering In the Wake of Progress – a fully choreographed blend of photographs and film, including new and never-before-seen works, by world-renowned Canadian photographer Edward Burtynsky.
 Against the backdrop of the devastating effects of the COVID-19 global pandemic, Encountering In the Wake of Progress becomes an urgent call to action, and a quest for hope, as we face the greatest existential threat of our time: the climate crisis.
-To register for free tickets click here.

 Luminato teamed up with Bullfrog to offer an inside look at how climate change appears through the photographer’s lens in this interview with Edward Burtynsky.
 Read on to learn about Burtynsky’s photographic process and the ways in which he keeps his practices sustainable with Bullfrog’s green energy.